areyde/areyde.github.io/_pages/worldskills.md

 [respected second place](https://kazan.newlaser.ru/news/2017/worldskills-final.php), slightly undercut by the fact that there were only two finalists! 🗿

 Nonetheless, this was a great experience that gave me more practical skills than all six years of studies combined.
-I made a lot of cool products from wood, plastic, and metal with my own hands and used the access to a CO2 laser to engrave my ukulele! 🪕
+I made a lot of cool things from wood, plastic, and metal with my own hands, and — even more importantly! — used the access to a CO2 laser to engrave my ukulele! 🪕

 <img src="/images/worldskills_me.jpg">